koenbeuk/onthedrift/content/posts/scenario-tests/index.md

 }
 ```

-This follows a typical arrange/act/assert pattern where in our arrange step we can setup a scenario, we then act on that scenario in our act step and finally we assert that our state is as we were expecting.
+This follows a typical arrange/act/assert pattern wherein our arrange step we can set up a scenario, we then act on that scenario in our act step and finally we assert that our state is as we were expecting.
 We actually did something else.
-We had an initial assertion in our arrange step to ensure that we started out with a initial count of 0.
+We had an initial assertion in our arrange step to ensure that we started out with an initial count of 0.

 Doing multiple assertions- or rather, asserting different and subsequently evolving cases within a single test is typically discouraged.
-The problem with this approach is that If my initial count was not 0 but lets say NULL (since nothing was yet pushed to the Stack) then my entire test would have failed including the Assertion that indeed pushing in 1 item would set the Stack size to 1.
-Instead I should have written 2 test methods:
+The problem with this approach is that If my initial count was not 0 but let's say NULL (since nothing was yet pushed to the Stack) then my entire test would have failed including the Assertion that indeed pushing in 1 item would set the Stack size to 1.
+Instead, I should have written 2 test methods:

 ```csharp
 [Fact]